cerensenol/DSA-210-Project/README.md

 ## Methods

 The analysis began with exploratory data analysis (EDA), followed by hypothesis testing.
 To quantify relationships between variables, Linear Regression (a fundamental machine learning technique suitable for small, well-structured datasets) was applied.
+Additionally, Random Forest Regression (a more flexible, ensemble-based machine learning method) was used to model complex, non-linear relationships for each hypothesis.
+This provided an alternate view of predictive patterns and was useful for comparing model accuracy.

-For each hypothesis, their R² (coefficient of determination) values were used to evaluate explanatory power.
+For each hypothesis, R² (coefficient of determination) values were used to evaluate explanatory power.

 ## Visualizations